-Is it hot in here or is it just that perimenopause and menopause have transformed you into a reliable source of renewable energy, or a major contributor to global warming?
+Is it hot in here or is it just that perimenopause and menopause have transformed you into a reliable source of renewable energy?

 Call them hot flashes (or power surges) in the day, night sweats when you wake up stuck to your pajamas (or the moments at 3am that convince you you're about to die), the heat women experience at midlife can be disruptive.
-Add that to mood swings, depression, panic attacks, brain fog, insomnia, skin problems, vaginal dryness, loss of libido, frequent migraines, digestive issues and a host of other perimenopause and menopause symptoms, and midlife sounds like one big party – the party where dancing is out of the question!
+Add that to mood swings, panic attacks, brain fog, insomnia, skin problems, vaginal dryness, loss of libido, frequent migraines, digestive issues and a host of other symptoms commonly associated with perimenopause and menopause, and midlife sounds like one big party – the party where you might well be too exhausted to dance!

-So what’s going on and why is a perfectly normal part of a woman’s life-cycle creating such a mess in women’s lives?
+So what’s going on and why is a perfectly normal part of a woman’s life-cycle creating such havoc?
+Have women always experienced such symptoms?
+And does Anthony William. the Medical Medium, accurately point to what is behind so much discomfort?

 Nonetheless, standard medical treatment since the 1960s has been hormone-based intervention in an attempt to “fix” estrogen levels.